GSA/challenges-and-prizes/1085-vets-job-matching-challenge.md

 sidenav: true
 card-image: /assets/images/cards/Vets-Employment-Challenge-logo-340x160v1.jpg
 agency-logo: DOL-MasterLogo_Color300.png
-challenge-title: PREVIEW - Veterans Employment Match Challeng - PREVIEW
+challenge-title: PREVIEW - Veterans Employment Match Challenge - PREVIEW
 tagline: Build a better application to match the skills of those who have served in the military with employer needs.
 agency: Department of Labor
 partner-agencies-federal: Department of Defense, Department of Veterans Affairs